How do I apply Protectakote?

 Can I use normal emulsion rollers?

-No, only use a polypropylene stipple roller, otherwise you will get clumping and an uneven finish, a brush can be used to stipple paint in to corners and edges but will not give an even finish on larger areas.
+No, only use a polypropylene stipple (honeycomb) roller, otherwise you will get clumping and an uneven finish, a brush can be used to stipple paint in to corners and edges but will not give an even finish on larger areas.
 These are available direct from NVP or from our stockists.
 We advise taking care to choose the right roller for the job

 Can I mix different colours together?

-UVR versions can be combined and standard versions can be mixed but they mustn’t be mixed with each other.
-Where cost is important but a UVR top coat is required the standard product can be used for the first coat and when touch dry can be overcoated with the UVR version.
+Different UVR colours can be combined and different standard colours can be mixed but the UVR and Standard version must not be mixed with each other.
+Where cost is important but a UVR top coat is required the standard product can be used for the first coat and when touch dry can be over-coated with the UVR version.